carcrupe/TFM/README.md

 Nowadays cardiovascular diseases are the leading cause of death globally.
 In particular, [isquemic heart or stroke](https://ourworldindata.org/causes-of-death#what-do-people-die-from) remained the leading causes of death globally in the last 15 years.
 In addition, it is very hard to anticipate a stroke episode and usually when it is detected, it is too late for a treatment, resulting in severe problems or death.

 To anticipate a stroke in advance, heart electrophysiological indicators or arrythmia information might be very useful.
-For example, a very good indicator of a potential stroke could be a patient with [atrial fibrilation](https://www.cdc.gov/heartdisease/atrial_fibrillation.htm), since it is the most common arrythmia and seems to be related to a stroke over time.
-However, to detect and treat these kind of arrythmias one needs an experienced specialist, dedicated technology and attention, which unfortunately, cannot be guaranteed for this really demanding disease.
+For example, a very good indicator could be to diagnose the patient with [atrial fibrilation](https://www.cdc.gov/heartdisease/atrial_fibrillation.htm), since it is the most common arrythmia and seems to be related to a stroke over time.
+However, to detect and treat these kind of arrythmias one needs an experienced specialist and dedicated technology, which unfortunately, cannot be guaranteed for this really demanding disease.

 Here is where data plays a very important role and offers a very good opportunity to better understand and predict strokes.
 This would be a realy big step in the healthcare world, allowing anticipated patient treatments and saving an uncountable amount of lives.

-In this project I have worked to answer the following question:
+In this project I have worked to answer the following question and create a binary classification model:

-#### Based on simple patient paramenters, is this patient going to have a stroke?
+#### Based on measurable patient paramenters, is this patient going to have a stroke?

 ## Data description